-Mamet’s makeup artist, Sarah Glick, turned her onto Santa Maria Novella’s Orange Blossom Water ($35) to refresh her skin after a long night on set.
+Mamet’s makeup artist, Sarah Glick, turned her onto Santa Maria Novella’s Orange Blossom Water ($38) to refresh her skin after a long night on set.
 “It’s technically a room spray, but it’s just natural essential oils, so I spray it on my face,” Mamet says.
-Then, to reduce puffiness and circles under her eyes, the actress applies Osea's Eye Gel Serum ($60.
+Then, to reduce puffiness and circles under her eyes, the actress applies Osea's Eye Lift Serum ($60).

-After cleansing, Mamet uses Osea's Atmosphere Protection Cream ($38) and, when her skin is very dry, Elizabeth Arden’s 8 Hour Cream ($20).
+After cleansing, Mamet uses Osea's Atmosphere Protection Cream ($48) and, when her skin is very dry, Elizabeth Arden’s 8 Hour Cream ($24).
 “I’m allergic to titanium dioxide [a common ingredient is sunscreen and face makeup with SPF], so that’s an interesting challenge for me,” she says.
-“There are some sunscreens out there with zinc instead, like Badger.”
+“There are some sunscreens out there with zinc instead."

 When asked about her favorite beauty looks, Mamet is quick to name a campaign she did with ASOS (pictured), which is also where she met her go-to makeup artist, Glick.
 “She likes to have fun with makeup, but uses the least amount of makeup necessary,” she says.
 “Which is my jam.”